tongyucmu/MLLibrary/README.md

-This repository contains all Machine Learning algorithms Tong Yu implemented during course study.
+This repository contains some Machine Learning algorithms I implemented during course study.
 Some are only toys for small dataset.

+Kmeans
+LogisticReg
+MixtureGaussian
+NaiveBayes